BunniwuvsPoni/Tools/Linux/Secure Wipe/Secure Wipe.md

 ---

-## SSD trim status (should be enabled by default Windows 7 or higher)
+## SSD trim status (should be enabled by default Windows 7 or higher on SSDs)
 ### 0 means TRIM is enabled, 1 means TRIM  is disabled
 - fsutil behavior query DisableDeleteNotify